Bulbul0017/Airveda-Assignment/README.md

 ## Run Locally

-After installing the project zip file
+After downloading the project zip file

 Go to the project directory